LatentLens: Revealing Highly Interpretable Visual Tokens in LLMs: Related Work

 Another fundamental question is how vision and language embedding spaces relate to each other, such as characterizing a fundamental ``modality gap'' \cite{liang2022mind, jiang2024hacl} or narrow-cone effects \citep{shukor2024implicit} in models.
+Corroborating our findings on early LLM layers, \citet{wybitul2026representations} show that optimizing images to match text representations yields recognizable semantic content from the first layer, providing additional evidence of early cross-modal alignment.
 Our findings can also broadly be seen as further evidence for a high structural similarity of vision and language representation spaces \citep{li2024vision}, coined as the Platonic Representation Hypothesis \citep{huh2024position}.

 \textbf{Representations in LLMs.} Prior work has investigated how other non-discrete tokens (i.e., soft prompts) or intermediate states are represented in LLMs.
 Soft prompts have been found to sometimes showcase interpretable neighbors, albeit generic concepts only broadly related to the task \citep{lester-etal-2021-power}. \citet{bailey2023soft} challenge this view of soft prompts as ``word-like'' units.
 Hidden representations and contextual word embeddings in language models have been extensively studied along axes such as layer evolution \citep{voita-etal-2019-bottom, aken2020visbert}, embedding geometry \citep{ethayarajh-2019-contextual} and semantics such as word sense disambiguation \citep{peters-etal-2018-deep, eyal2022large, DBLP:conf/konvens/WiedemannRCB19, chang2019does}.
 Notably, \citet{eyal2022large} also leverage a large index of contextual word embeddings linked to the sentence they occurred in.